lambduli/minilog/WRITEUP.md

 This section describes our way of representing terms and other syntactic forms of our langauge as simple Haskell data structures.

-We start with the representation of Minilog programs.

 ### Basic Terms

 #### Atoms

 Representing *atoms* is going to be trivial.
-The only thing that needs to be store is the atom's name.
+The only thing that needs to be stored is the atom's name.

 #### Variables